APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

-Here are the wireframes that we’ve sketched, based on our design goals and features that we’ve delineated above.
-We chose to focus on the following main pages for the app’s global navigation:
+Here are the wireframes that I sketched, based on my design goals and features that we’ve delineated above.
+I chose to focus on the following main pages for the app’s global navigation:

 Branding